marema31/kamino/docs/sync.md

-engines       | no  | Limit the datasource selection to those corresponding to the listed engines (Mysql, Postgres, CSV, JSON, YAML) | all datasource engines key           | no  | Key column, used by some modes to defined if a line already exist. mode          | yes | Synchronization mode (only for database) (see below) table         | no  | Table to be synchronized.
+engines       | no  | Limit the datasource selection to those corresponding to the listed engines (Mysql, Postgres, CSV, JSON, YAML) | all datasource engines key           | no  | Key column, used by some modes to defined if a line already exist. mode          | yes | Synchronization mode (only for database) (see below) queries       | no  | Skip condition queries, see below for more information, superseed the mode for skipping the destination table         | no  | Table to be synchronized.
 Ignored for files.
 If missing for database the step will fail. tags          | no  | List of tags used for selecting datasource impacted by this step | all types         | no  | Limit the datasource selection to those corresponding to the listed types (Database or File) | all datasource types